 Inspection and Testing

 Salt-spray or salt-fog tests are often used to compare the corrosion protection provided by various coatings.
-Simply put, galvanized coatings, in use, require wet and dry cycles in order to develop a naturally occurring, protective zinc-carbonate patina that increases the coating’s long-lasting corrosion protection.
+Simply put, galvanized coatings in use require wet and dry cycles in order to develop a naturally occurring, protective zinc-carbonate patina that increases the coating’s long-lasting corrosion protection.
 It is widely understood that laboratory salt tests are not reflective of real-world situations.
 So, it is unrealistic and ill-advised to use salt spray tests to develop a realistic comparison between batch hot-dip galvanized tubing (without an additional barrier protection system) to in-line galvanized tubing (that is additionally conversion coated and top-coated with inorganic polymeric paint).

-The three-plus mils of zinc in the zinc-iron alloy layers applied via the batch hot-dip galvanizing process are actually harder (250 DPN) than the base steel (159 DPN).
+The three-plus MLs of zinc in the zinc-iron alloy layers applied via the batch hot-dip galvanizing process is actually harder (250 DPN) than the base steel (159 DPN).
 It is extremely difficult to damage the thick zinc coating to the extent that corrosion protection would be affected.
-In comparison, the inorganic polymeric paint covering the thin layer of zinc applied in the in-line process damages as easily as any other paint, and is particularly susceptible to deterioration caused by the sun’s ultraviolet rays.
+In comparison, the inorganic polymeric paint covering the thin layer of zinc applied in the in-line process damages as easily as any other paint and is particularly susceptible to deterioration caused by the sun’s ultraviolet rays.
 Any damage to the paint covering exposes the thin layer of zinc, resulting in a protection system that can be anticipated to last only as long as the zinc thickness will allow, or about a third as long as the batch galvanized tubing.
 Additionally, surface contaminants and normal in-use wear and tear are particularly threatening to topcoat paints.

 Touchup and Repair

 Batch hot-dip galvanizing is done after the tubing is cut to length and protects all surface areas.
 Touchup is rarely required after transport and field construction because the thick zinc coating is hard and bound tightly to the steel surface.
 In-line continuous galvanized tubing is cut to lengths after galvanizing.
-These unprotected ends are susceptible to corrosion if not touched up with zinc solder, metalizing spray or zinc-rich paint, and will be potential sites of structural failure.
+These unprotected ends are susceptible to corrosion if not touched up with zinc solder, metalizing spray, or zinc-rich paint, and will be potential sites of structural failure.

 Making a Choice

 Clearly, an architect’s or engineer’s decision to use batch hot-dip galvanized tubing or in-line continuously galvanized tubing depends on the design life desired for a handrail project and the funds available for future maintenance.
-While hot-dip galvanizing has advantages in service life, bond strength, corrosion protection, and durability; inline galvanizing may offer an initially more affordable coating alternative for applications in midler environments and projects that have lower bond strength requirements.
+While hot-dip galvanizing has advantages in service life, bond strength, corrosion protection, and durability; inline galvanizing may offer an initially more affordable coating alternative for applications in milder environments and projects that have lower bond strength requirements.

 ©2002 American Galvanizers Association.
 The information provided herein has been developed to provide accurate and authoritative information about after-fabrication hot-dip galvanized steel.
 This material provides general information only and is not intended as a substitute for competent, professional examination and verification as to suitability and applicability.
 The provided herein is not intended as a representation or warranty on the part of the American Galvanizers Association.
 Anyone making use of this information assumes all liability arising from such use.